How the Accreditation Portal works

 • Established

-An Established council has completed a self-assessment addressing the Leadership category of the Welcoming Cities Standard.
+An Established council has completed an assessment addressing the core elements of the Standard across all six categories of the Welcoming Cities Standard.
 This application reviewed and approved by Welcoming Cities.

 • Advanced

-An Advanced council has completed the first three categories of the Welcoming Cities Standard.
-The application is reviewed by an external assessor.
+An Advanced council has completed the core elements of the Welcoming Cities Standard PLUS additional indicators to complete 60% of the Standard (44 indicators total).
+The application is reviewed and approved by Welcoming Cities.

 • Excelling